-Note: There are... endless regional and ethnic variations on how to butcher.
+Note: There are endless regional and cultural variations on how to butcher.
 Cuts you find may vary in name and specifics.

 Pork belly is not, as you may think, the stomach.
 Rather, it is the flesh that runs on the underside (the belly) of the pig and surrounds the stomach.
 It is one long cut of meat with plenty of fat worked into the meat, which is why it is prized for curing and turning into bacon or pancetta.
 It can also be cooked fresh and is often seen on menus as "braised pork belly."
-Follow suit at home and either cure or braise it.Continue to 3 of 19 below.
+Follow suit at home and either cure or braise it.

-Pork Chops - Loin
+Pork Loin Chops

 Several different cuts can be called pork chops.
 All are great grilled, broiled, or pan-fried.
 Note that thicker cut pork chops with the bone still attached cook up the juiciest and most flavorful.
 In descending order of tenderness (and thus expense), specific pork chops cuts are:

 - Pork loin chops (a.k.a. pork loin end chops, loin pork chops, pork center loin chops).
 You can identify these by the T-shaped bone on one side of them.